 It is strongly recommended that potential borrowers thoroughly read and understand the lender's or lending partner's terms before signing a loan agreement.
 To learn more, visit the Rates & Fees and Responsible Lending Policy sections on this site.

 LoanStart.com is not a lender and does not set fees or interest rates on borrowed loans.
-Once a customer is approved by a lender or lending partner, the borrower will be given the interest rate and fees before signing the loan agreement.
+If a customer eventually receives an application from a lender, submits it to them, and is approved, the customer will be given the interest rate and fees before signing the loan agreement.
 As mentioned earlier, the lenders and lending partners that LoanStart.com works with offer a loan term varying from 61 days to 84 months, and the APR ranges from 4.84% to 35.99%.
 At no point is a borrower required or obligated to sign a loan contract or accept the terms offered by a lender or lending partner.
 In case the borrower sees that the conditions of the loan don't meet their requirement, they have the right to reject the lender's offer.

 By signing the loan agreement, borrowers are stating that they accept the lender's or lending partner's terms and conditions for repayment of the loan with interest within a stated period.
 The repayment term depends on the amount borrowed, whereas the loan amount depends on factors that may include the salary of the customer or the collateral.
 Clients can pay back their loans before the scheduled due date.
 Many lenders do not impose a prepayment penalty.